 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The public should avoid the lake and animals, particularly dogs, should not be allowed near the water until the health warning has been lifted, she said.
+The lake should be avoided and animals, particularly dogs, should not be allowed near the water until the health warning has been lifted.

 Animals that show signs of illness after coming into contact with algal mats or scums should be taken to a vet immediately.